GeospatialKG/GraST/README.md

 We welcome contributions to GraST!
 If you'd like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 The query conversion code for GraST is located in the `GraST-Java` directory (built on Maven).
 Users can extend and develop it further.
+Development requirements:
+   - For Neo4j 5.x: Use JDK 17
+   - For Neo4j 4.x: Use JDK 11

 After modifying the code, it needs to be packaged into a JAR file and deployed to the Neo4j plugins directory.